Discovering Temporal Structure: An Overview of Hierarchical Reinforcement Learning

 Meta RL aims to learn the RL algorithm itself, or parts of it, rather than just a policy.
 This results in a bilevel optimization: the outer loop learns the parameters of the algorithm, while the inner loop adapts a policy for a specific task.

-Meta-gradient methods and black box meta RL both facilitate the discovery of options in HRL by optimizing for reusable behaviors across tasks.
-Specifically, meta-gradients can be used to learn option policies, reward functions, and termination conditions that generalize well, while black box meta RL enables agents to adaptively select or compose skills based on accumulated experience, thus discovering and refining temporally abstract options that accelerate learning in new tasks.
+Meta-gradient methods and black-box meta RL both facilitate the discovery of options in HRL mostly by optimizing for reusable behaviors across tasks.
+Specifically, meta-gradients can be used to learn option policies, reward functions, and termination conditions that generalize well, while black-box meta RL enables agents to adaptively select or compose skills based on accumulated experience, thus discovering and refining temporally abstract options that accelerate learning in new tasks.

 A key opportunity for research is to relax the specialized multi-task assumption required by many meta RL approaches.
 Broadening the framework to more general, less structured settings, possibly via in-context learning or more flexible curricula, would further increase the applicability and scalability of meta learning in RL.